S 4802: Hurricane Hunter Aircraft Recapitalization Act

 Arguments supporters make

-- NOAA's hurricane hunter fleet is aging, and replacing it ensures the U.S. does not lose the ability to fly directly into storms — data no satellite can fully replicate — right when hurricanes are getting more intense.
+- The existing fleet of hurricane hunter aircraft is aging, and replacing it ensures the U.S. does not lose the ability to fly directly into storms — data that no satellite or ground sensor can fully replace.

-- Requiring backup aircraft and preventing a 'single point of failure' means a mechanical problem with one plane won't leave forecasters blind during a dangerous storm season, potentially saving lives.
+- Requiring backup aircraft and preventing a 'single point of failure' means a mechanical problem or accident would not leave forecasters blind during a dangerous storm season.

 Arguments opponents make